Velko/8-bit-CPU/doc/BrainDump.md

     * inverse clock also useful, could save one NOR gate
     * probably needed some NANDs as well
     * https://logic.ly/demo
+    * worries about RC edge detector

 * Wire up
     * Clock, counter, display

+* Order 2
+    * Ran out of breadboards
+    * 556, NANDs, breadboards
+    * do I needed to order JK flip-flops as well?

+* ALU
+    * Lots of wiring
+    * miswired b1 (same as carry in) for H adder chip

 Far future
 ==========